-For the UK's financial services sector, the roadmap should consider the unique characteristics and requirements of the sector, such as regulatory compliance, data security, and the interconnected nature of the ecosystem.
+For the UK's financial services sector, the sectoral roadmap should consider our unique characteristics and requirements, such as regulatory compliance, data security, and the interconnected nature of the ecosystem.
 It should also address the sector's reliance on legacy technologies and the potential need for significant investments in upgrading or replacing various technology solutions.